src-d/guide/talent/job-descriptions/senior-ds.md

 ## TEAM

 - The Machine Learning team is focused on providing intelligent insights into nearly all the world's open source code.
 This includes typical big data analysis as well as solving sophisticated Machine Learning problems.
-The former is conducted on Apache Spark clusters with up to 1,000 nodes, the latter leverage extensive GPGPU acceleration on the custom hardware and Deep Learning techniques, standing on top of source{d}'s original open source projects and Tensorflow.
+The former is conducted on Apache Spark clusters with up to 1,000 nodes, the latter leverages extensive GPGPU acceleration on the custom hardware and Deep Learning techniques, standing on top of source{d}'s original open source projects and Tensorflow.
 Often, arising ML problems are unsupervised and require much research in the unusual domain of ML on source code (MLoSC).

 - source{d} tries to be as open in it's ongoing research as possible.
 If a handy developed tool can be open-sourced then it has to be.
 If a solved interesting problem can be disclosed, it has to be published in source{d}'s blog.
 If a funny dataset is compiled, it is published on data.world.
 Writing papers is welcomed.
 We talk on conferences literally every month.

 - To this moment, source{d}'s engineers have developed:
-- src-d/awesome-machine-learning-on-source-code - everything that we know about MLoSC.
+- src-d/awesome-machine-learning-on-source-code: everything that we know about MLoSC.
-- ml - MLoSC framework.
+- ml: MLoSC framework.
-- apollo - modular source code de-duplication research project.
+- apollo: modular source code de-duplication research project.
-- kmcuda - lightning fast K-means and K-nearest neighbours on NVIDIA GPUs.
+- kmcuda: lightning fast K-means and K-nearest neighbours on NVIDIA GPUs.
 It allows us to cluster 3 million samples, each 256 dimensions, into 1000 clusters in less than 20 minutes with the outstanding precision using two NVIDIA Titan X cards.
 - minhashcuda - lightning fast Weighted MinHash on NVIDIA GPUs.
 This tool allowed us to scan all +17M git repositories in 30 minutes and find 1.5M duplicates (the results were published on data.world.
-- lapjv - Jonker-Volgenant algorithm to solve linear sum assignment problems, accelerated with Intel AVX2 instruction set.
+- lapjv: Jonker-Volgenant algorithm to solve linear sum assignment problems, accelerated with Intel AVX2 instruction set.
 It is capable of transforming 4096 t-SNE dots into 64x64 images in 2 minutes.
-- wmd-relax - optimized Word Mover's Distance
+- wmd-relax: optimized Word Mover's Distance
-- hercules - Git repositories line burn down analysis command line tool built on top of source{d}'s go-git - Git client and server implementation in pure Go language.
+- hercules: Git repositories line burn down analysis command line tool built on top of source{d}'s go-git - Git client and server implementation in pure Go language.
-• sparkpickle - the tool to read PySpar RDD files without having to install Spark.
+- sparkpickle: the tool to read PySpar RDD files without having to install Spark.

 ### The following notable technical posts, papers and talks exist:
 - Source Code Identifier Embeddings